hed-standard/hed-specification/docs/source/Appendix_A.md

 ``````

 The `allowedCharacter` attribute should appear separately for each individual character to be allowed.
-However, the following group designations are allowed as a value for this attribute:
+However, the following group designations are allowed as values for this attribute:
 - `letters` designates upper and lower case alphabetic characters.
 - `blank` indicates a space is an allowed character.
 - `digits` indicates the digits 0-9 may be used in the value.
-- `alphanumeric` indicates `letter` and `digits`
+- `alphanumeric` indicates `letters` and `digits`

 If placeholder (`#`) has a `unitClass`, but the replacement value for the placeholder
-does not have units, tools may assume the value of `defaultUnits` if the unit class has them.
+does not have units, tools may assume the value has `defaultUnits` if the unit class has them.
 For example, the `timeUnits` has the attribute `defaultUnits=s` in HED versions >=8.0.0.
 Tools may assume that tag `Duration/3` is  equivalent to `Duration/3 s` because `Duration` has
 `defaultUnits` of `s`.

 The `extensionAllowed` tag indicates that descendents of this node may be extended by annotators.
-However, any tag that has a placeholder (`#`) child cannot be extended,
+However, any node that has a placeholder (`#`) child cannot be extended,
-regardless of `extensionAllowed` since its single child is always interpreted as a user-supplied value.
+regardless of `extensionAllowed` since the node's single child is always interpreted as a user-supplied value.

 Tags with the `required` or `unique` attributes cannot appear in definitions.